 Professor Gillian Leng CBE, Deputy Chief Executive and Director of Health and Social Care

-Professor Gillian Leng is the Deputy Chief Executive at NICE, the Director of Health and Social Care, and a visiting professor at King's College London.
-She is also our Caldicott Guardian.
+Gillian is the Deputy Chief Executive and the Director of Health and Social Care at NICE, and a visiting professor at King's College London.

-Gillian trained in medicine at Leeds, and then spent several years researching the epidemiology of peripheral vascular disease at Edinburgh University.
-She was involved in the Cochrane Collaboration as it first became established, and still contributes as an editor to the EPOC Group (Effective Practice and Organisation of Care).
-She specialised in public health medicine, and worked as a consultant before moving to NICE in 2001.
+Gillian trained in medicine at Leeds and then spent several years researching the epidemiology of peripheral vascular disease at Edinburgh University.
+She was involved in the Cochrane Collaboration as it first became established and still contributes as an editor to the Effective Practice and Organisation of Care Group.
+She specialised in public health medicine and worked as a consultant before moving to NICE in 2001.

-At NICE, Gillian has been responsible for the initial set up and running of the clinical guidelines programme, for establishing the NICE implementation function, and for setting up NHS Evidence.
-More recently she has been responsible for the transfer of the National Prescribing Centre into NICE, for establishing the NICE accreditation programme, and for new work on Quality Standards across health and social care.
+Gillian has been responsible for the initial set up and running of our clinical guidelines programme, establishing the NICE implementation function and setting up NHS Evidence.
+More recently she has been responsible for the transfer of the National Prescribing Centre into NICE, establishing our accreditation programme and new work on Quality Standards across health and social care.

 Ben Bennett, Director of Business Planning and Resources

-Ben Bennett joined NICE in 2003.
-As director of business planning and resources, Ben is responsible for the Institute's business planning process and corporate services including finance, human resources, information technology, estates and facilities.
+Ben joined NICE in 2003.
+As director of business planning and resources, Ben is responsible for our business planning process and corporate services including finance, human resources, information technology, estates and facilities.

 Ben graduated from the University of Keele with a degree in economics and computer science.
 He trained as an accountant on the NHS graduate financial management scheme and is a member of the Chartered Institute of Public Finance and Accountancy (CIPFA).